AleksandrRogov/DynamicsWebApi/README.md

 - [X] Duplicate Detection for Web API v.9. `Implemented in v.1.3.4`
 - [X] Ability to use entity names instead of collection names. `Implemented in v.1.4.0`
 - [X] Entity and Attribute Metadata helpers. `Implemented in v.1.4.3`
-- [ ] Entity Relationships and Global Option Sets helpers.
+- [X] Entity Relationships and Global Option Sets helpers. `Implemented in v.1.4.6`
 - [ ] Batch requests.
 - [ ] Intellisense for request objects.